mtmanning93/craft-front/README.md

 -   Wont have

 To compliment the build process and reach the project MVP within the timeframe, other labels were created.
-All bug reports were naturally labelled with 'bug' and feature requests with the corresponding label.
+All bug reports were naturally labeled with 'bug' and feature requests with the corresponding label.
 The labels were:

 -   Bug
 -   Feature Request